deis/docs-v2/src/roadmap/roadmap.md

 # Deis Workflow Roadmap

-The Deis Workflow Roadmap is a community document created as part of the open [Planning Process][].
+The Deis Workflow Roadmap is a community document created as part of the open [Planning Process](planning-process.md).
 Each roadmap item describes a high-level capability or grouping of features that are deemed important to the future of Deis.

 Given the project's rapid [Release Schedule](releases.md), roadmap